amorales187/DH150-MarinaSouliman/README.md

 <img src="./navigation2.png">

+The website has good uses for recognition over recall as seen with the categorizing for the articles but there are some features such as the navigation tool that is overly reliant on recognition.

 ### 7: Flexibility and efficiency of use
 An accelerator that is very common among websites is allowing the logo for the website to take the user to the home.
+This is seen on many websites and a good use of this heuristic is seen in through providing a clickable logo to take the user to the home page.

 <img src="./accelator.png">

 These are also considered accelerators that allow the user to go quickly to the social media website.
 This is a fast way to get to the websites and is available to the user at all times.
+This allows for more flexible use in terms of finding the social media for the organization.
+However, there's a difficulty that comes with having those social media icons readily available where the user may accidentally click on it.
+Having a social media tab in the menu might benefit the flexibility without having an effect on the usability **(2)**

 <img src="./social media.png">

 ### 8: Aesthetic and minimalist design
 The website is very text heavy on the media press releases page and has a lot of information going on.
 I think providing an article headline and a date to the press release is a more aesthetic design.
-I personally found the text heavy links very overwhelming and it stopped me from exploring that page. **(3)**
+I personally found the text heavy links very overwhelming and it stopped me from exploring that page.
+Utilizing more design features that separate text easily would benefit disseminating the information. **(3)**

 <img src="./WordyText.png">